Why This Matters

 Ian McEwan

-- Meticulous prose style reflects his characters' attempts to impose order on chaotic experience—the precision of his sentences mirrors their psychological self-examination
+- Meticulous prose style reflects his characters' attempts to impose order on chaotic experience.
+The precision of his sentences mirrors their psychological self-examination.

-- History's intrusion into private life appears throughout his work, from World War II in "Atonement" to the Iraq War in "Saturday," showing how public events reshape personal relationships
+- History's intrusion into private life appears throughout his work, from World War II in "Atonement" to the Iraq War in "Saturday," showing how public events reshape personal relationships whether characters want them to or not.

-Compare: McEwan vs. Ishiguro—both are British novelists exploring memory and moral consequence, but McEwan's narratives pivot on dramatic moments of crisis while Ishiguro's unfold through gradual revelation.
+Compare: McEwan vs. Ishiguro: Both are British novelists exploring memory and moral consequence, but McEwan's narratives pivot on dramatic moments of crisis while Ishiguro's unfold through gradual revelation.
 McEwan shows characters confronting their choices; Ishiguro shows them avoiding that confrontation.

 Quick Reference Table